jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 green: make it pass
 ---------------------------------------------------------------------------------

-* I make the `return statement`_ match the expectation
+* when I make the `return statement`_ match the expectation

   .. code-block:: python

     def text(value):
         return 'I received this message: yes'

-  and get an :ref:`AssertionError` for the previous assertion
+  I get an :ref:`AssertionError`

   .. code-block:: python

     AssertionError: 'I received this message: yes' != 'I received this message: hello'

-  this will not work, I have to make the `return statement`_ use the input
+  for the previous assertion.
+This will not work, I have to make the `return statement`_ use the input

 * I use an `f-string`_ to pass values to the string_